The world's most beautiful floral hotels

-(CNN) — If spring is your favorite season, you don't have to go outside to enjoy beautiful flowers.
+(CNN) — If you love flowers while you travel, you don't have to go outside to enjoy nature's beautiful.
 Just check into one of these hotels, from Mumbai to Manhattan to Monaco, for some of the world's most elegant and opulent floral displays all year round.
+These 11 will dazzle you with their flowers when you stay here:

 Jeff Leatham is to flowers what Simon Doonan is to window displays.
 The celeb florist has reigned over the Four Seasons in Paris for 16 years, where he works with a million-dollar budget to create works of art.